lesserapi/lesserapi/README.md

 # Windows / CMD , Linux / Terminal / LesserApiUpdator

-### You can use Command Line to install and update LesserApi to the latest verion.
+### You can use Command Line to update LesserApi to the latest verion.

 - Windows: